 TP-Link TL-SX1008: Fast but noisy performance

 I tested the TP-Link TL-SX1008 the same way I did previous multi-gig switches, coping some 100GB of data between multiple clients with super-fast NVMe internal storage.

 As you can see in the charts below, the switch did well in throughput, with sustained speed capping at around 80% of the 10Gbps connection, as shown in the chart below.

 So I was happy with the performance.
 What I wasn’t pleased about was the switch’s level of noise.

 Its fan revved up extremely loud for about five seconds when I plugged it into power.
 After that, it became quiet for about a minute and remained at around 50 dB to 60 dB in a whining pattern of different pitch levels.

 As a result, the noise never became ambient noise.
 Instead, it constantly reminded me of its presence.
 And this happened in an AC room with a pleasant temperature — the switch itself was relatively cool.

 If you need to keep the room quiet, this switch is definitely not a good choice.
-That’s unless you can replace the standard fan itself, or tuck it away in a closet, or the basement, it might work out.
-The point is, be aware that it’s noisy.
+That’s unless you can replace the standard fan itself, or tuck it away in a closet/basement.
+The point is, this is noisy hardware out of the box.

 The TP-Link TL-SX1008 8-Port 10Gbps Multi-Gig Unmanaged Switch would make an excellent switch if it were quieter.
 While it’s not the nosiest switch I’ve seen, it’s loud enough to be unsuitable in many homes.